GRBio/Dataviz/Readme.md

 ### **Among the total number of COVID-19 hospitalizations per day during March-Abril 2020 what was the proportion of women?**

 The **Coxcomb** or **Rose diagram** was designed by Florence Nightingale.
 This plot is a variation of a pie chart highlighting the evolution of COVID19 hospitalizations during March and April of 2020.
 The area of a section represents the value of the corresponding category.
-This current plot allows us to visualize i) the total number of hospitalizations per day and ii) the proportion of hospitalized women.
+This current plot allows us to visualize: i) the total number of hospitalizations per day and ii) the proportion of hospitalized women.

 ![coxcomb](figures/coxcomb.png)